Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Results

 \subsection{Estimation of dimensionless numbers and timescale comparison}

-In our experiments, the chemical fingers forming on the pillars or on the walls of the PDMS/PMMA setups exhibit a wavelength of approximately $\lambda\approx 2~mm$.
+In our experiments, the chemical fingers forming on the pillars or on the walls of the PDMS/PMMA setups exhibit a wavelength of approximately $\lambda\approx 2~mm$, see Figure \ref{fig:VaryingDiameter}F, inset.
 We hypothesize that the fluid fingers have a similar wavelength.
-Assuming the climbing fluid depth is in the range $h=20-100~\mu$m~\cite{vuilleumier1995tears,hosoi2001evaporative}, we calculate the Marangoni stress $\tau$ using formula~\cite{fanton1996thickness} $h=3\tau/2\rho g$, which represents the balance between the competing convective effects of Marangoni and gravitational forces.
+Assuming the climbing fluid depth is in the range $h=20-100~\mu$m~\cite{vuilleumier1995tears,hosoi2001evaporative}, we calculate the Marangoni stress $\tau$ from the balance with gravity, $\tau=2 \rho g h /3$~\cite{fanton1996thickness}, which represents the balance between the competing Marangoni stress and gravitational forces.
 This calculation yields a surface stress range of $\tau=0.13-0.67$ $N/m^2$.
-Evaluating a solutal Marangoni number for $\tau=0.13$ $N/m^2$ and $h=20~\mu m$ yields:
+Evaluating the corresponding solutal Marangoni number for $\tau=0.67$ $N/m^2$ and $h=20~\mu m$ yields:

 where $\mu$ is the viscosity of the CHD-BZ solution and $D$ is molecular diffusivity of chemical components.
-The thermal Marangoni number, defined as: is two orders of magnitude smaller due to the ratio of molecular diffusivity to thermal diffusivity, given by
+The corresponding thermal Marangoni number, defined as: is two orders of magnitude smaller due to the ratio of molecular diffusivity to thermal diffusivity, given by the inverse Lewis number